openprocurement/openprocurement.tender.openeu/docs/source/tutorial.rst

 `Financial` and `qualification` documents will be publicly accessible after the auction.
 `Eligibility` documents will become publicly accessible starting from tender pre-qualification period.

+Try to get documents by owner or viewer in active.tendering period

+.. include:: tutorial/bidder-view-documents-in-active-tender.http
+   :code:

 Here is bidder proposal with all documents.